abstractinfrastructure/k8s-intro-tutorials/core/README.md

 $ kubectl describe service clusterip
 ```

 3) View the service through `kube proxy` and refresh several times.
-You should see pages being served up by both pods.
+It should serve up pages from both pods.

 **Command**
 ```